jaredpalmer/tsdx/README.md

 ### `tsdx test`

 This runs Jest v24.x in watch mode.
 See [https://jestjs.io](https://jestjs.io) for options.
 If you are using the React template, jest uses the flag `--env=jsdom` by default.

-## Hosting extracted Errors

-After running `--extractErrors`, you will have a `./errors/codes.json` file with all your extracted error codes.
-You will need to host the decoder somewhere (with the URL that you passed in to `--extractErrors`).

-_Simple guide to host error codes to be completed_

 ## Author